BaF molecules in neon ice: trapping, spectroscopy and optical control of electron spins

-\emph{Results. -- } Dispersed fluorescence from BaF:Ne was measured on a spectrometer as the probe laser was tuned over approximately 150 nm, shown in Fig.\ \ref{fig:dispersed_fluorescence}.
-Emission between 950-1100 nm was observed following excitation of the BaF:Ne samples at at a number of distinct wavelengths.
-Fluorescence from BaF:Ne samples remained stable and repeatable over many weeks of measurements.
+\emph{Results. -- } Dispersed fluorescence from BaF:Ne was measured on a spectrometer as the probe laser was tuned over approximately 150 nm.
+Emission between 950-1100 nm was observed following excitation of the BaF:Ne at a number of distinct wavelengths (see Supplemental Material, SM).
+Fluorescence from a single BaF:Ne sample remained stable and repeatable over many weeks of measurements.

 Fluorescence emission in the 950-970 nm band is shown plotted as a function of the wavelength of the excitation laser in Fig.\ \ref{fig:excitation_spectrum}.
-The spectrum reveals a clear fingerprint of BaF molecules in neon.
+The spectrum reveals a distinct fingerprint of BaF molecules in neon.
 The peaks in Fig.\ \ref{fig:excitation_spectrum} were identified based on their close coincidence with spectral lines in gas-phase BaF molecules \cite{Steimle2011,Chen2016}.
-The observed line centers and linewidths are listed in the Supplemental Material.
+The observed line centers and linewidths are listed in Table I in the SM.
 Using the measured geometric and quantum efficiencies of our detection system, we estimate a fluorescence emission rate of $F_\mrm{emission} \approx 10^{13}$ photons/s/mW at the peak of the $X,v=0 \to A \, ^2\Pi_{1/2},v=0$ resonance.

-We attribute the 950-1100 nm emission features in Fig.\ \ref{fig:dispersed_fluorescence} to decays from the $A' \, {}^2\Delta_{3/2}$ state to the ground electronic $X \, {}^2\Sigma$ state, broadened by phonons due to coupling between the $A'$ state and the neon lattice.
-We measured the dynamics of emission from the $A' \, {}^2\Delta_{3/2}$ state by monitoring fluorescence after the excitation laser was switched off.
-The resulting fluorescence decay curve is shown in Fig.~\ref{fig:delta_lifetime}.
-The decay is distinctly non-exponential up to 1500 ns, indicating that a simple radiative decay from the $A' \, {}^2\Delta_{3/2}$ state is not the only mechanism involved.
-The observed dependence of the fluorescence rate on temperature, shown in Fig.\ \ref{fig:thermal_quenching}, is also consistent with a thermally-activated nonradiative decay pathway.
-We assume that a nonradiatively decaying state with lifetime $\tau_{nr}$ and activation energy $E_a$ competes with a radiative decay pathway that has lifetime $\tau_r$, yielding an overall decay rate $\tau^{-1} = \tau_r^{-1} + e^{-E_a/k_B T} \tau_{nr}^{-1}$.
-Then the branching ratio for radiative decay, $\epsilon_r$, varies as